Finnish People's Delegation

-The Delegation seized power at the start of the civil war by supplanting Pehr Evind Svinhufvud's first senate and the Parliament, after which it passed laws and enactments aspiring to a controlled social reformation as per the policy of the labor movement.
-A parliamentary Central Workers' Council also operated alongside the Delegation, although its role in the Reds' administration remained rather minor.
-The most ambitious of the Delegation's legislative undertakings was a proposition for a new constitution, which aimed at keeping a democratic foundation.
-The act could not be implemented amidst the war and the progress advanced in the complete opposite direction.

-Soviet Russia was the only nation to recognize the Delegation as Finland's lawful government.
-At the final stages of the war at the beginning of April 1918, the Delegation moved from Helsinki to Vyborg from where its members eventually fled to Petrograd.
+The Delegation was established as a rival to the Government of Finland and seized power in Helsinki at the start of the Civil War by supplanting Pehr Evind Svinhufvud's first senate and Parliament.
+It passed laws and enactments aspiring to a socialist reform of Finland as per the policy of the labor movement with support from the armed Red Guards.
+The Chair of the Delegation was the former Speaker of the Parliament Kullervo Manner.
+The Central Workers' Council operated alongside the Delegation but its role in the Reds' administration was minor.
+Soviet Russia was the only nation to recognize the Delegation as the government of Finland and its main supporter in the Civil War.
+The Delegation moved from Helsinki to Viipuri in April, from where its members fled to Petrograd after the defeat of the Red Guards.

 Formation and immediate actions

-The decision to start an armed revolution was initially made by Red Guards' leadership and by a branch split from SDP's party committee on 23 January 1918 called "Finland's workers' executive committee", whose members represented the most radical wing of the labor movement.
-On the night of 27 January, the executive committee ordered the Red Guards to arrest members of the senate led by P. E. Svinhufvud, and a host of other leading capitalist politicians, including 33 members of Parliament; however, this failed completely.
-Red Guards' Supreme military staff postponed the coup by a day because of unfinished preparations, so the senators were informed of the arrest warrant through a prematurely issued public handout, and had time to hide.
+The decision to start an armed revolution in Finland was initially made by Red Guards' leadership and by a branch split from Social Democratic Party of Finland (SDP) party committee on 23 January 1918, called "Finland's workers' executive committee", whose members represented the most radical wing of the labor movement.
+On the night of 27 January, the executive committee ordered the Red Guards to arrest members of the Senate led by Pehr Evind Svinhufvud, and a host of other leading capitalist politicians, including 33 members of Parliament.
+However, this failed completely, and the Red Guards' Supreme military staff postponed the coup by a day because of unfinished preparations, so the senators were informed of the arrest warrant through a prematurely issued public handout, and had time to hide.
 The assembling of Parliament on 28 January was blocked and a few members that turned up were arrested.

-The People's Delegation was established on 28 January 1918 and it set to lead the revolt started on the same morning.
+The Finnish People's Delegation was established on 28 January 1918 and it set to lead the revolt started on the same morning.
 The founding of the Delegation was announced on 29 January in the newspaper Työmies in a declaration that also named the delegates, and in which the fundamental objectives of the Red government were briefly explained.
-The Delegation already on its first day occupied the Senate House in Helsinki (current Government Palace).
+The Delegation already on its first day occupied the Senate House in Helsinki and established itself as the government of the Finnish Socialist Workers' Republic (Red Finland), an alternative socialist state to the pre-existing Finnish state.